|Floyd Taliaferro Alderson becomes "Wally Wales", the "Cowboy Prince", in silent oaters for Lester F. Scott Jr.'s Action Pictures.|

 daughter, Tamera Mankini and Frances Eldene Wolski)

-Above from left to right are Bill Cody, an unidentified man, Wally Wales, and Jay Wilsey (Buffalo Bill, Jr.) is kneeling.
+Above from left to right are Bill Cody, an unidentified man, Wally Wales, and kneeling is Jay Wilsey (Buffalo Bill, Jr.).
 This was taken circa 1927 during a Pathé Company/Pathé Exchange exhibitor/distributor get-together.
 The back of this still has a notation of "Jean Brainerd Okla City" which may be the unidentified man.
 Wilsey and Wales were starring in westerns for Lester F. Scott Jr.'s Action Pictures and distributed by Pathé.
 Circa 1927, Bill Cody also did a few silents for Pathé.
 There's a few more photos of Wilsey, Cody and Wales from this Pathé meeting in the Old Corral section on Buffalo Bill, Jr.

 Lester F. Scott Jr.